Health and Physical Education

 High school students in 9-12 are required to participate in one year of physical education to meet graduation requirements.Coordinated School Health must be directed toward the needs of students, responsive to the needs of families and reflective of the values of the local community.
 It is required for grades K-8 and incorporates the whole child.
 The Whole School, Whole Community, Whole Child or WSCC model CDC's framework for addressing health in schools.
 It is student-centered and emphasizes the role of the community in supporting the school, the connections between health and academic achievement and the importance of evidence-based school policies and practices.
 The WSCC has 10 components: physical education and physical activity, nutrition environment and services, health education, social and emotional school climate, physical environment, health services, counseling, psychological and social services, employee wellness, and community involvement.After a thorough review, the Texas Education Agency (TEA) identified FITNESSGRAM as the assessment tool to be used by all districts throughout the state.
 Each student participating in any physical activity requirement in grades 3-12 must complete a yearly fitness assessment.
 A parent may request in writing a copy of their child's physical fitness assessment results from the campus.
 All information regarding this physical fitness assessment is available at www.fitnessgram.net.

-Human SexualityThe local health credit offered to students 8-12 grade will cover age-appropriate topics related to human sexuality instruction.
+Human SexualityThe local high school health credit offered to students 8-12 grade will cover age-appropriate topics related to human sexuality instruction.
 The components discussed follow the Texas Education Knowledge and Skills through the high school health education class.
 Teachers should send information to opt-out of this curriculum in advance of the unit.PfISD with guidance from SHAC has approved Big Decisions for the comprehensive program that will be used for 7 and 8th graders to learn about Human Sexuality.
-Information about the program may be found in the Notice of Intent Letter.

 A nonprofit organization dedicated to giving middle school students the tools and support necessary to resolve conflicts, choose positive peer groups, choose a drug-free lifestyle, resist negative peer pressure, and remain in school until they graduate.
 Students in the program achieve a higher level of academic success and ultimately become more productive members of their communities.